 It might be thought that using SPARK adds to development costs.
 However, a study concerning a security system for the NSA [10] showed that using SPARK proved cheaper than conventional development methods.
-This again is perhaps surprising because SPARK clearly requires effort for the writing of annotations.
+This again is perhaps surprising because SPARK clearly requires effort for generating the contracts.
 But again that effort is well spent and reduces time needed for correcting errors.